 Welcome to Second Grade!
-Our class is sailing into a super school year!
-I hope you have enjoyed a terrific summer and are as excited as I am for the year ahead of us!
-Thank you for all you have done to ensure that your child is ready and prepared.
+I hope you have enjoyed some summer fun and are as excited as I am for the year ahead of us!

 Hopefully, this letter will answer some questions you may have about this school year and help make it a smooth transition for you and your child.
-You will be able to find this information on the 2AM page on the school website, as well.
+You will be able to find this information on the 2M page on the school website, as well.
 If you have any questions or concerns, please do not hesitate to contact me.
-You can email me at email@example.com.
-You can also send in a note, or leave a message with the office, and I will contact you.
+You can email me at firstname.lastname@example.org.
+There will surely be many unanswered questions, as well, so keep an eye out for further updates, especially from Miss Britt.